William Hicks (Royal Navy officer): At Trafalgar

 "I had a merciful escape in the fight with the (Spanish ship) Santissima Trinidad.
 I saw a grape shot which struck a canister case.
 I took it up and put it in my pocket.
 Turning round I saw the first lieutenant and sixth lieutenant lying close by me.
 I ran to them, saying, I hope you're not seriously hurt, and lifting Mr Lloyd's head the blood gushed into my shoes.
 Both were dead."

 Describing the surrender of the French flagship Bucentaure he wrote...

 "We engaged her single-handed for an hour, and she struck to us; after her colours were hauled down two guns from her starboard side began to play on us.
 Sir Israel Pellew, thinking that they were disposed to renew the fight, ordered the guns which could bear on her foremast to knock it away, and her masts were cut away successfully in a few minutes.
 The officers of the French ship waving their handkerchiefs in sign of surrender, we sent a cutter and took possession."

 Uniform

-His pre-1815 pattern lieutenants uniform is on display in the National Maritime Museum.
-It was donated by a descendant having been carefully preserved by succeeding generations of the Hicks family.
+His pre-1815 pattern lieutenant's uniform is on display in the National Maritime Museum.
+It was donated by a descendant, having been carefully preserved by succeeding generations of the Hicks family.
 There are no other examples of this type of uniform anywhere in the world.